AbooMinister25/Lite/OVERVIEW..md

 pretty much removing the `=`.

-Enums let you define a something which can be any variant of a set of values.
+Enums let you define something which can be any variant of a set of values.
 Another powerful feature of enums is that you can associate some data with a variant.
 Here's an example.

 ```scala
 type Message do